 If you would like to walk the Great Ocean Walk trail, but allocate some extra time to paint or take photos, feel free to contact us at Walk91 and we can tailor-make the perfect walking itinerary for you.

-Whether you want to hike the whole 104km or focus on shorter sections like the “Mild Side” (approx. 50km, Apollo Bay to Castle Cove including the Cape Otway Lighthouse area) or the “Wild Side” (approx. 58km, Castle Cove/Aire River to the Twelve Apostles area), Walk91 can custom-make a walk to suit your fitness levels, schedule, and interests.
-We cater to different fitness levels, but you typically just need a medium level of fitness for most sections and no experience is required.
+Whether you want to hike the whole 104km or focus on shorter sections like the “Mild Side” (approx. 50km, from Apollo Bay to Castle Cove including the Cape Otway Lighthouse area) or the “Wild Side” (approx. 58km, from Castle Cove/Aire River to the Twelve Apostles area), Walk91 can make a custom Great Ocean Walk package to suit your fitness levels, schedule, and interests.

-If you need help organising your trip, Walk91 organise comfortable accommodation in local cabins, cottages, B&Bs, or similar 3.5/4-star motels, handle bag transfers so you only need to carry a day pack, and provide transport including shuttles to and from trail sections and back to Apollo Bay or Port Campbell.
-We also offer catering options, from self-catered packages (where we transfer your food) to fully catered packages including breakfast, pack lunches, and dinners.
+We also provide transport, including a Great Ocean Walk shuttle service to and from trail sections and back to Apollo Bay or Port Campbell.
+Regarding food, we offer catering options, from self-catered packages (where we transfer your food) to fully catered packages including breakfast, packed lunches, and dinners.

+And don’t worry, Walk91 prioritises your safety and provides valuable local expertise, with a personal walk briefing on arrival, offering insights, tips, and updates on trail conditions, tides, and swell.
 For safety, we equip you with a detailed map, walking notes, a personal safety beacon (EPIRB), and a mobile phone if needed.
 We use a reliable texting system to monitor your progress, predicting and arranging pick-up times to suit you, whether you’re walking solo or with a group.

 Whether you spend a day or two exploring the arts, history, and coastal views of Queenscliff and Point Lonsdale, or combine it with a multi-day trek along the magnificent Great Ocean Walk, this dual-destination trip promises an unforgettable experience that highlights the unique beauty and heritage of Victoria, Australia.
 With the support, travel tips and local knowledge of businesses like us at Walk91, exploring the rugged beauty of the Great Ocean Walk can be an accessible and worry-free adventure.